-Galapagos sea lion pupping season is as cute as it intense.
+Galapagos sea lion pupping season is as cute as it is intense.
 In spite of the adorable and endearing nature of these newborn Galapagos sea lion pups, the modus operandi surrounding the protection and raising of these pups is a lot of work on the mother’s behalf.
-During this time of year, guests can witness Galapagos sea lion pupping season as it comes to an end (typically during the peak months of the Dry Season which are August, September and October).
+During this time of year, guests can witness Galapagos sea lion pupping season as it comes to an end (typically during the peak months of the Dry Season which are August, September, and October).
 From spectacularly lucky moments of witnessing an actual sea lion birth to seeing just how protective the mothers are of their newborns, the Galapagos Islands astound each and every visitor with its amazing display of wildlife.
-In this blog, we take a look at the fascinating features of Galapagos sea lion pupping season.
+In this blog, we take a look at the fascinating features of the Galapagos sea lion pupping season.

 Mother sea lions don’t nurse their pups for a very long time.
 Actually, nursing lasts for around a week after the pup is born, after which the mothers go back to the sea to find food.
 The pup is usually left alone on the beach or with other pups whose moms have also gone to the sea.
 When the mother comes back, it can be a little tricky to find their respective pup, which is why they start barking until her pup recognizes her call and answers back.
 However, no matter how hungry the pup might be, the mother won’t nurse it until it has passed her “smell test.”
 It’s only through smell that she can confirm that it’s actually her pup that she’s going to feed and that it hasn’t been touched by humans.